manuelsmendoza/mytosex/README.md

   - CPU: AMD Ryzen 9 3950X (32) @ 3.500GHz
   - GPU: AMD ATI 10:00.0 Device 731f
   - Memory: 697MiB / 32041MiB

+> **Note**: The alignments consume much space in the disk (150GB per sample approx. in some cases).
+Please, check if
+> you have enough space available for the analysis.
+To run the example proposed, you will need 650GB.
+However, after
+> removing the temporal files, the final output will have less than 100BM.

 # Citation
 If you only use `MyToSex` cite us as follows: